gabe-crafting/meme-folder-2/README.md

 You can easily add or remove tags from any photo and search using those tags.
 The app supports union search, which displays all items that contain at least one of the selected tags.
 If you toggle off union search, it will display only the items that contain all selected tags — the main feature I wanted but couldn’t find anywhere else.

+You can ctrl + c or right click copy image to put the file in clipboard so you find your reaction and send them to your chat of choice

 <img width="1000" height="755" alt="image" src="https://github.com/user-attachments/assets/3f844693-a38f-4b39-9705-e84b418dfcc2" />
 <img width="1010" height="761" alt="image" src="https://github.com/user-attachments/assets/f3b13235-1302-41fb-8071-92720c53c54b" />